1991 Pacific hurricane season: Hurricane Carlos

-A tropical wave left the African coast on June 4 showing some cyclonic curvature in the low clouds.
+A tropical wave moved off the coast of West Africa on June 4 showing some cyclonic curvature in the low clouds.
 It passed Barbados six days later, where a low-to-mid wind shift was detected.
 The wave was followed by a low level wind surge which was observed in Curaçao on June 12.
 Most of the shower activity associated with the wave moved westward over South America, and then over Panama on June 14.
 The convection became organized and developed into Tropical Depression Three-E on June 16 while it was located 350 mi (560 km) south of Salina Cruz.
 It became a tropical storm one day later.
 Carlos reached minimal hurricane strength on June 18.
 Two days later, Carlos was briefly downgraded to tropical storm status.
 A strong high pressure system forced Carlos to move over warmer waters and Carlos began to reintensify.
 Carlos regained hurricane status and developed a well-defined eye and excellent upper level outflow.
 On June 24, Carlos peaked at 955 mbar central pressure and 115 mph (185 km/h) maximum sustained winds.
 The hurricane then weakened when it moved west over colder waters and encountered upper-level shear.
 Carlos dissipated on June 27.
 The National Hurricane Center received no reports of impact due to this tropical cyclone.